gear/gear.github.io/aboutme.md

 ---
 layout: page
 title: about me
-subtitle: la la la la la la la
+subtitle: I am not a fast learner, but a deep one
 ---

 My name is Hoang NT, my friends call me "professor" because...
-I wear round glasses (well, it is not the reason I want, but the title I hope).
+I _look_ like one (fingers cross that I become one someday).
 These are things that I love:

 - Culture (esp.
 Japanese culture)
 - Hiking